krebsalad/image_feature_finder/README.md

 Todo:

-1. fix threading (output queues not working in no display mode])
+1. add watershed to separate colling beans
-2. add watershed to separate colling beans
+2. test with actual camera
-3. test with actual camera
+3. save output to file
-4. save output to file
+4. use queues instead of lists